 A strategic plan is a valuable tool in guiding the PUD, its Commission and staff into the near and mid-term future.
 It is a useful mechanism for communicating the PUD’s intentions and priorities to both internal and external audiences while assuring organizational consensus and commitment to the PUD’s priorities.

-- The plan will be our road map for projects and services through the year 2021.
+The plan is our road map for projects and services through the year 2025.